 If you are unsuccessful take any feedback you are given graciously.
 You never know what the future might hold, just because you didn’t get the role you applied for and may not necessarily agree with some of the comments the recruiter makes doesn’t mean that you won’t be the perfect fit for another role or another organisation.
 However, being obstinate and disagreeable will have your recruiter think twice when considering you for other roles.

-This blog was written by Leticia Hotez, Harvest Recruitment Geelong’s Recruitment Consultant.
-To any candidate looking to stand out from the crowd she recommends a professionally written resume and to also consider interview coaching to help you gain an edge!
+To any candidate looking to stand out from the crowd we recommend a professionally written resume and please consider interview coaching to help you gain an edge!